MicrosoftDocs/azure-docs/articles/backup/backup-upgrade-to-vm-backup-stack-v2.md

 ### In Premium Storage accounts, do snapshots taken for instant recovery point occupy the 10 TB snapshot limit

-Yes, for premium storage accounts, the snapshots taken for instant recovery point, occupy 10 TB of allocated space.
+Yes, for premium storage accounts, the snapshots taken for instant recovery point, occupy the allocated 10 TB of space.

 ### How does the snapshot work during the seven-day period